loudest/argus/README.md

 ## TO-DO

-1. In camera.py, the function parse_serial_connection() utilizes a COM3 serial connection on a Arduino board.
+1. [Blocking I/O] In camera.py, the function parse_serial_connection() utilizes a COM3 serial connection on an Arduino board.
 The I/O is polling very 60 seconds.
-Due to the design nature of this with Flask, process Threading was not possible to dynamically update the
+2. [Threading] Update sensor data as a sperate thread with a dynamic endpoint to a Flask route.

 Our code is licensed under the [MIT License](LICENSE.md).
 Pull requests will be accepted to this repo, pending review and approval.